TesserisPro/tgrid/TesserisPro.TGrid.Web/Content/overview.md

 ## Features

-* Knockout.js and Angular support
+* Knockout.js and Angular support.
-* No dependcy on JQuery or any other libraries
+* No dependcy on JQuery or any other libraries.
-* Angular or Knockout.JS support are atteched as modules
+* Angular or Knockout.JS support are atteched as modules.
-* Posibility to implement adapter for another technology
+* Posibility to implement adapter for another technology.
 * TypeScript compatible.
-TGrid is developed on TypeScript
+TGrid is developed on TypeScript.
 * Fully customizable.
-Header, Cell, Details, Footer are fully customizable with templates
+Header, Cell, Details, Footer are fully customizable with templates.
-* Custom user actions support
+* Custom user actions support.
-* Paging
+* Paging.
-* Virtualization/lazy loading
+* Virtualization/lazy loading.
-* Predefined set of item providers and possiblity to create custom provider ** No complex code in items provider, custom item provider should only support sorting and filtering
+* Predefined set of item providers and possiblity to create custom provider.
+Custom item provider should only support sorting and filtering.
-* Filtering, grouping and sorting
+* Filtering, grouping and sorting.
-* Grouping and group collapsing. with virtualization and paging
+* Grouping and group collapsing with virtualization and paging.
-* Editing with cell template
+* Editing with cell template.
-* Automatic swtich to mobile mode depending on @media
+* Automatic swtich to mobile mode depending on @media.
 * Fully customizable with CSS.
-No hardcoded styles
+No hardcoded styles.
-* Free and open source
+* Free and open source.

 ## Usage